MOEAFramework/RealWorldBenchmarks/README.md

    * Option 1 - Copy the entire directory with `cp -R native/ ${MOEAFRAMEWORK_ROOT}/native`
    * Option 2 - Create a symbolic link with `ln -s $(realpath -s native/) ${MOEAFRAMEWORK_ROOT}/native`

-#### Setup Benchmarks Library
+#### Setup Benchmark Library

-If using the source or binary distribution of the MOEA Framework, you will need to obtain `real-world-benchmarks-{version}.jar` and place it in the `${MOEAFRAMEWORK_ROOT}/lib` folder.
-You can download this file from the [releases page](https://github.com/MOEAFramework/MOEAFramework/releases) or build the latest by running `mvn package -DskipTests`.
+Finally, download the latest version of the real-world benchmarks JAR file from the [releases page](https://github.com/MOEAFramework/MOEAFramework/releases) and place it in the `${MOEAFRAMEWORK_ROOT}/lib` folder.

+## Maven

-Maven users can simply add a dependency for this library to `pom.xml`:
+If using Maven, you can simply add the following dependency to your project's `pom.xml`:

 ```xml
 <dependency>